build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 ```

 1. Create or locate an existing group policy in your domain, right-click it, select **Edit…**
-2. Enable certificate autoenrollment in the policy:
+2. Enable certificate auto-enrollment in the policy:
     * In the Group Policy Management Editor, under **Computer Configuration**, and expand **Policies**.
     * Expand **Windows Settings**, expand **Security Settings**, and select **Public Key Policies.**
     * Double-click **Certificate Services Client – Auto-Enrollment** and set the following settings: